Yoram Kanzler Article

 Peter Pitzele and his wife Susan’s short visit to Israel in February almost two years ago, as guests of the ‘Bayit Hadash’ congregation has made many new adherents to Bibliodrama in new circles; members of the ‘Bayit Hadash’ community, young people with a “New-age’ orientation and professional Psycho-dramatists.

+Meeting face to face with the man and experiencing Bibliodrama under his conducting and Susan beside him, I, and I believe also Rabi Arbib, was filled with a fresh energy and vision about the future of Bibliodrama in Israel.
 Since then, Rabi Arbib conducted for a whole academic year a very unique group of young actors and stage managers, having outstanding Bibliodramatic achievements that are worthy of a separate description.
 He intends to go on with this initiative next year.

 As for me; I’ve finished translating to Hebrew, Pitzele’s Scripture Windows and now I’m in the search of a proper publishing house for the book.